Adm. Charles Ray visits Juneau, Alaska

-Deputy Master Chief Petty Officer of the Coast Guard Rob Bushey, and Adm.
-Charles Ray, the Vice Commandant of the Coast Guard, speaking to the crew of Coast Guard Sector Juneau, Feb.
+Adm.
+Charles Ray, the Vice Commandant of the Coast Guard speaking to the crew of Coast Guard Station Juneau, Feb.
 3, 2021.
-They visited Coast Guard units throughout Juneau, Alaska. - U.S. Coast Guard photo by Petty Officer 2nd Class Lexie Preston
+He and Deputy Master Chief Petty Officer of the Coast Guard Rob Bushey visited Coast Guard units throughout Juneau, Alaska. - U.S. Coast Guard photo by Petty Officer 2nd Class Lexie Preston

 |Date Taken: